-Receiving a multiple sclerosis (MS) diagnosis can leave you feeling overwhelmed and scared.
-But it’s important to remember that you’re not alone.
-The Multiple Sclerosis Foundation estimates that there are more than 2.5 million people living with MS around the world.
+Few people are prepared to receive a diagnosis of multiple sclerosis (MS).
+Those who do, however, are far from alone.
+According to The Multiple Sclerosis Foundation, there are more than 2.5 million people living with MS around the world.

 It’s normal to have a lot of questions about your new diagnosis.
-Getting your questions answered and learning about your condition can help you feel more at ease.
+Getting questions answered and learning about the condition helps many people feel empowered to manage their MS.

 Here are some questions to ask your doctor during your next appointment.